GhostLyrics/homebrew-sweb/README.markdown

+**This project is unmaintained.
+Feel free to fork and modify but do not expect further development in this repository.**

 # Cross compiler: GCC for SWEB (i686-linux-gnu)

 You can use this homebrew formula as well as the prepackaged bottles for the [Betriebssysteme][] course at the [TU Graz][].